Esri/arcgis-runtime-samples-android/java/raster-layer-service/README.md

 # Raster Layer Service
-Demonstrates how to create an `ImageServiceRaster` and add it to a `RasterLayer`.
+Create an `ImageServiceRaster` and add it to a `RasterLayer`.
 An `ImageServiceRaster` allows you to work with an image map service exposed by the ArcGIS Server Rest API.

 ![Raster Layer Service App](raster-layer-service.png)